jlmartin3/a_problem_with_presidents/README.md

  ## Summary Statistics for Lifespans

+The distribution of lifespans (in days) takes on a fairly normal distribution, however some long living individuals skew the distribution to the left as evidenced by the discrepancy between median and mean.
+There is no mode as each value is unique in the dataset, however a mode could be calculated if the data were placed into bins.
+Mean values aren't weighted because no addtional variables were avaiable.

  | Metric | Value     |
 | ------ | --------- |
 | mean   | 26097.18  |